 I have personally never had a problem with revealing my age.
 I am lucky in my genes and do not really look my age and certainly do not dress for it.

-As I write, because it is hot, I am wearing shorts and a t-shirt and am, moreover, barefoot.
+As I write, I am wearing shorts and a t-shirt and am, moreover, barefoot.
 Both my grandmothers would be appalled.
 Nonetheless, I get offered seats quite regularly on the bus, which suggests I have reached a certain look.

 Do you admit to being ‘old’?
 Do you reveal your age when asked?
 Are you pleased to have reached your later years?
 Let’s have a conversation!